 In the course of the learning community, participants will engage with the cohort to:

 If you’ve been interested in taking the first steps to transitioning your course to free or low-cost materials but need support to do it, please consider applying to join this instructor learning community.
-We will offer a nominal stipend of $200 (less withholdings) for completing the following requirements:

 Participation in at least five of six required discussion sessions

 A sharing activity that may include openly licensing a learning object (such as a syllabus, lesson plan, module, or even your course map) or a proposed alternative